 We have worked with teams within the ihub in Healthcare Improvement Scotland to test our software, OutNav, and help them develop a more co-ordinated approach to outcome monitoring, particularly for complex programmes of work.
 This has helped us understand more about how clients might use the different functionality of OutNav to share learning and good evaluation practice across larger organisations.

 Launched in New Delhi in November 2014, the Know Violence in Childhood Global Learning Initiative was established by multilateral institutions, non-governmental organisations and funding agencies concerned about the global impact of violence in childhood and the lack of investment in effective violence prevention strategies.

 We worked with Know Violence on an evaluation of the outcomes they achieved, and to develop a framework for embedding and extending outcomes through the work of the Global Partnership to end Violence Against Children.

 Public Health Reform is a partnership between Scottish Government and the Convention of Scottish Local Authorities (COSLA).
-We are working with them to develop an outcomes framework that shows how the work of the Public Health Reform Programme will contribute to improving population health in Scotland, alongside other actors.
+We worked with them to develop an outcomes framework that shows how the work of the Public Health Reform Programme will contribute to improving population health in Scotland, alongside other actors.

 Reeltime Music aims to bring about a positive change in the lives of disadvantaged young people.
 They do this through the provision of affordable recording and rehearsal services; workshops and training; volunteering; and partnership projects.
 We worked with them to set up and implement a robust monitoring and evaluation framework across the organisation that links their activities to their outcomes.

 Scottish Book Trust is a national charity that believes books, reading and writing have the power to change lives.
 We worked with them to help understand how they can work with outcomes, strategically and for specific programmes.
 We also helped them plan to build capacity for evaluation across the organisation.